logo

 Report summary

 Donald Trump’s presidency catalyzed consumer and employee demand for more from the brands they buy from and work for, with the youngest generations leading the charge.
-And that appetite for corporate activism remains today.
+And that appetite for corporate engagement remains today.

-Using research dating back before the last presidential election, this report aims to provide a corporate activism playbook for brands going into 2024, whether they’re looking to throw their weight around, stay out of the spotlight or react to a cultural or political flashpoint in the national conversation.
+Using research dating back before the last presidential election, this report aims to provide a corporate engagement playbook for brands going into 2024, whether they’re looking to throw their weight around, stay out of the spotlight or react to a cultural or political flashpoint in the national conversation.

 Key Takeaways